bcarlborg/writing-a-c-compiler-in-ts/docs/DEVELOPER.md

 ## Project Dependencies

+`node`

+- Currently on version `v22.12.0`.
+- Runtime for our compiler.

 `npm`

-- Currently I am using version `9.6.7`.
+- Currently I am using version `10.9.0`.
 - Used to install modules for our compiler source code.

-`node`

-- Currently on version `v18.17.0`.
-- Runtime for our compiler.

 `node_modules`